 Thinking strategically about human resources: when to add positions, compensation levels, and whether to hire full-time or on a contract basis are all pieces of a strong personnel plan.

-So, whether you’re seeking investment or not, building a personnel plan and forecast is an important part of business planning.
-Let’s dive right in and look at the 5 key steps you need to take to build a successful personnel plan.
+So, whether you’re seeking investment or not, building a personnel plan and forecast is an important part of business planning and strategic planning for the long term viability of your company.
+Let’s dive right in and look at the 5 key steps you need to take to build an investor-ready personnel plan.